getsops/sops/README.rst

     $ echo your password: $database_password
     your password:

+If you want process signals to be sent to the command, for example if you are running ``exec-env`` to launch a server and your server handles sigterm, then the ``--same-process`` flag can be used to instruct ``sops`` to start your command in the same process instead of a child process.
+This uses the ``execve`` system call and is supported on unix-like systems.

 If the command you want to run only operates on files, you can use ``exec-file`` instead.
 By default, SOPS will use a FIFO to pass the contents of the